Last Updated on June 19, 2023 by Dave Schoenbeck

 - Value pricing: Setting your prices based on how much your target audience thinks your product is worth.
 This requires some market research to pinpoint.

 - Competition-based pricing: Pricing your products based on how much your competition charges for theirs (ideally offering a better value than theirs).

 - Price skimming pricing strategy : This competitive pricing strategy involves setting your prices at the maximum of your target audience’s pay, then slowly lowering it over time as those customers drop off to target new audiences.

 - Everyday low pricing: Walmart is famous for this pricing strategy, wherein you offer a low price daily without making customers wait for a sale or special occasion.

 - Demand-based pricing is self-explanatory—setting prices based on your perceptions and studying customer demand observations.

 - Differential pricing : Setting customer prices based on various factors, such as age, veteran status, loyalty programs, etc.

-- Product bundle pricing : Offering a discounted price when a customer buys more than one product.
+- Product bundle pricing : Offering a discount when a customer buys multiple products.
 Have you succumbed to the buy one, get one free offer?

 - Geographical pricing: Setting different prices for different geographic locations.